desert

 Valley of Fire - Flash Flood in the Desert

 What's the most interesting about this park is its geological features.
-This is where bright red sandstones, that are abundant in Utah, meet mostly colourless desert of Nevada.
+This is where bright red sandstones, which are abundant in Utah, meet the mostly colourless desert of Nevada.

 Spring 2016 brought a lot of precipitation to the American Southwest, so its deserts were literally blooming.
 Very unusual, but damn beautiful!